BrokenEagle/PythonScripts/README.txt

     Program use involved having the console window on the right of the screen and the file opener on the left side.

+  c. checkpixivimages.py

+    The program organizes images downloaded from Pixiv based on their status on Pixiv and Danbooru.
+This includes whether the image name is properly formatted, whether the image exists on Danbooru and/or Pixiv, and whether the image is an MD5 match with Danbooru and/or Pixiv.